 Handy Tip: For best possible results, mess about with the wire bundles so that the black wires end up being as close to the metal base plate as possible.

 - Route the assigner control signals as close to metalwork as possible and away from the CPU section.
+It will be necessary to warm the wires with a hairdryer before bending so that they route towards the case and “set” in position.

-- Fit Module Board C.
+- Fit Top Module B Board that has ROM marked “C”.

 - Loop but do not “coil” (ie. do not make another single turn pickup coil!) the power wires to the Module Boards.
 Secure them adjacent to metalwork to a new large cable tie base over the top of the “Caution” sticker.
 Do not be tempted to use the adjacent cable tie base for the audio.